Home & News

 ABOUT

-Regarding my background, I have a PhD in English linguistics and I studied at the National University of Ireland, Galway, as well as Universität Kassel where I graduated in 2008 with an MA in English Philology, Philosophy, and Psychology.
+Regarding my background, I have a PhD in English linguistics and I studied at the National University of Ireland, Galway, and Universität Kassel where I graduated in 2008 with an MA in English Philology, Philosophy, and Psychology.
 After my MA, I remained in Kassel for a short while but soon moved to Hamburg where I worked on and later received my PhD.

 RESEARCH AREAS